Behold Our King: the books of 1 and 2 Samuel

 “Now then, listen to their voice; however, you shall solemnly warn them and tell them of the procedure of the king who will reign over them” (1 Samuel 8:9).

 There are two parts to what He said.
 First, Samuel is to listen to them, meaning he should agree to give them a king.
 Second, he is to warn them about the consequences of having a king.
-Samuel does not begin by agreeing to their request but first explains the potential problems, hoping they will turn away from their evil.
+Samuel does not begin by agreeing to their request but instead first explains the potential problems of having a king.
+He does this in hopes that they will turn away from their evil.

 The Consequences (1 Samuel 8:10-18)